grafana/tempo/docs/sources/tempo/metrics/_index.md

 As such, consider increasing the timeouts in various places of the system to allow enough time for the data to be returned.

-Three areas to consider when raising timeouts.
+Consider these areas when raising timeouts:

   - Any proxy in front of Grafana
   - Grafana data source for Prometheus pointing at Tempo